groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.1.6 =
+* ADDED Guided Setup UI for new installations.
+* FIXED Email text showing center aligned when should be left aligned.

 = 1.1.5 =
 * ADDED Gravatar image to contact profile.
 * ADDED Ability to unlink contact records from user accounts.